robert-petersen/Event-Helper/README.md

 # Event Helper

 A bot to help discord servers and their users plan events and gatherings.
-Some of the basic event schemas will be for watch parties, gaming nights, and planning IRL get-togethers.
-I also plan on having a schema that is a little more customizable for events that don't fall into these categories as well as a few customized schemas for popular video games.
+Offering event sign-up templates for watch parties, gaming nights, and planning IRL get-togethers.

 <!-- --------------------------------------------------------------------------------------------To help see sections----------------- -->
 <br />